History of aluminium: Electrolytic production and commercialization

-Aluminium was first produced independently using electrolysis in 1854 by the German chemist Robert Wilhelm Bunsen and Deville.
+Aluminium was first produced independently using electrolysis in 1854 by the German chemist Robert Bunsen and Deville.
 Their methods did not become the basis for industrial production of aluminium because electrical supplies were inefficient at the time.
-This changed only with Belgian engineer Zénobe-Théophile Gramme's invention of the dynamo in 1870, which made creation of large amounts of electricity possible.
+This changed only with Belgian engineer Zénobe Gramme's invention of the dynamo in 1870, which made creation of large amounts of electricity possible.
 The invention of the three-phase current by Russian engineer Mikhail Dolivo-Dobrovolsky in 1889 made transmission of this electricity over long distances achievable.
 Soon after his discovery, Bunsen moved on to other areas of interest while Deville's work was noticed by Napoleon III; this was the reason Deville's Napoleon-funded research on aluminium production had been started.
 Deville quickly realized electrolytic production was impractical at the time and moved on to chemical methods, presenting results later that year.

 Electrolytic mass production remained difficult because electrolytic baths could not withstand prolonged contact with molten salts, succumbing to corrosion.
 The first attempt to overcome this for aluminium production was made by American engineer Charles Bradley in 1883.
 Bradley heated aluminium salts internally: the highest temperature was inside the bath and the lowest was on its walls, where salts would solidify and protect the bath.
 Bradley then sold his patent claim to brothers Alfred and Eugene Cowles, who used it at a smelter in Lockport and later in Stoke-upon-Trent but the method was modified to yield alloys rather than pure aluminium.
 Bradley applied for a patent in 1883; due to his broad wordings, it was rejected as composed of prior art.
 After a necessary two-year break, he re-applied.
 This process lasted for six years, as the patent office questioned whether Bradley's ideas were original.
 When Bradley was granted a patent, electrolytic aluminium production had already been in place for several years.